LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

       Thiruvathukal, George 99.5 A
       Harrington, Andrew 91.2 A-

 #.
-Copy examples sub-folder :file:`grade_file_homework_stub` to
-   :file:`grade_file_homework`.
 There is test data for
-   class abbreviations comp170 and comp150 in the project directory.
+   class abbreviations comp170 and comp150 in the homework directory.
    There are also solution files for the summaries.
-Their names end in ``_solution.txt`` to distinguish them from the summary files you should generate in tests.
+Their names end in ``_solution.txt`` to distinguish them from the summary files *you* should generate in tests.

-   While your program should certainly work for course abbreviations comp170 and comp150, it should also work in general for any data files your refer to in the defined formats.
+   While your program should certainly work for course abbreviations comp170 and comp150, it should also work in general for any data files your refer to in the defined formats and place in the same folder.

-   The stub of grade_files.cs has a Main function that just prints out the current working directory, to check if you will be in the same directory as the text files.
-Remove that line after testing.

 Hints
 -----